apache/accumulo-testing/README.md

 ## Performance Test

-To run performance test a `cluster-control.sh` script is needed to assist with starting, stopping, wiping, and confguring an Accumulo instance.
+To run performance test a `cluster-control.sh` script is needed to assist with starting, stopping, wiping, and configuring an Accumulo instance.
 This script should define the following functions.

 ```bash